Skip to Content

 Medium light is best for Dwarf Umbrella trees.
 Medium light equals bright, indirect light!
 If you keep your Dwarf Umbrella tree outside in summer, make sure it is in the shade.

 In summer, as a rule of thumb, watering once a week yields great results.
-Depending on the location and also the size of the container and various other factors, you will need to adjust your watering routine.
+Depending on the location, the container’s size, and various other factors, you will need to adjust your watering routine.

 In winter, water less.